snaqviApps/App_Storyboard/README.md

 # App_Storyboard
 An iOS, Mac application
-\nuses Swift with storyboard to play a .wav file when button is clicked
+uses Swift with storyboard to play a .wav file when button is clicked